 Daniel Howard, Ph.D

-The US FDA warned in November 2020 that up to 96% of all Covid-19 antigen test positives could be false positives in screening programs at a low 0.1% disease prevalence.
-We have been at or near that level of disease prevalence in recent months.
+The US FDA warned in November 2020 that up to 96% of all Covid-19 antigen test positives could be false positives in screening programs at a low 0.1% active disease prevalence.
+We have been at or near that level of active disease prevalence for most of the pandemic.

 A number of virologists warned in a New York Times article from August 2020 that PCR tests — the alleged gold standard for Covid-19 testing — were being used in such a way that up to 90% of the test positives were effectively false positives.